pulumi/examples/azure-py-oidc-provider-pulumi-cloud/README.md

-# Provisioning an OIDC Provider in AWS for Pulumi Cloud
+# Provisioning an OIDC Provider in Azure for Pulumi Cloud

 This example will create OIDC configuration between Pulumi Cloud and Azure, specifically demonstrating connectivity with [Pulumi ESC](https://www.pulumi.com/docs/pulumi-cloud/esc/).
 The program automates the process detailed in the Azure documentation for the following activities: